 Maria is our onsite manager and customer service representative.
 She lives on Jost Van dyke full time and is available on site in the manager’s office.

-Bonnie is our Reservation and Guest Relations Manager and will assist you in your vacation arrangements.
-You may contact Bonnie through email or by phone.
-She lives and travels between Annapolis, MD and Jost Van Dyke.
+Lucy is our Reservations Manager and will assist you in your vacation arrangements.
+You may contact her through email or by phone.
+She lives in the USVIs and travels between there and Jost Van Dyke.

 Lisa is a Villa & Cottage Stage Manager.
 She lives on Jost and is from St. Vincent.